Skoolin/tak/alpha-tak-train/notes.md

 dataset for this and other reasons.
 Training for 10 epochs with and without symmetries from 5th ply onward and comparing results.

+## fixed bug!!
+I found the mistake, it was indeed in the dataset.
+The mirrored symmetries where calculated wrong, so half of the data was scrambled.
+That is why it had only 50% the accuracy of the no symmetry model.

 ## 5-48: 10 epoch, lr 0.01 no-opening no symmetries:
 accuracy: 0.11771243811255937
 top5 accuracy: 0.33676871779327067

 ## 5-48: 10 epoch, lr 0.01 no-opening all symmetries:
+accuracy: 0.15202759549049302
+top5 accuracy: 0.4230607437321218
+Surpasses no symmetry in first epoch, acc. after 1 epoch:
+accuracy: 0.1293117953895339
+top5 accuracy: 0.36739301138594427
+No sign of overfitting.
+This is definitely enough data to drop LR during training, but to get the direct comparison between both dataset options I don't change LR here.

+## 5-48: 6 epoch, lr 0.01 (drop after 2 and 4 epochs), tako vs. tiltak data:
+accuracy on bot games:

+accuracy on playtak games:

 # general thoughts